ndipatri/RoboScale/README.md

 This is a small hobby-scale with a weight capacity of 400g and a resolution of +/- .5 grams.
 It is connected through an 18” shielded, twisted-pair RJ-45 cable to a [SparkFun I2C Qwiic Scale breakout board](https://www.sparkfun.com/products/15242).

 This is a PERFECT scale for Arduino projects.
+It has four wires (3.3V, GND, SCL, SDA) that can attach to any Arduino board.

 ## This scale will be custom-built to order (takes about a day to build).